Yarra’s Clifton Hill recycling drop-off centre is now open and operating with a COVID-safe plan. Social distancing and masks are required.

 - Glass jars and bottles

-Good quality glass is then sent to Owens Illinois for recycling back into new glass bottles and jars for use by local brewing and food manufacturing industry.
+Good quality glass is sent to Owens Illinois for recycling back into new glass bottles and jars for use by local brewing and food manufacturing industry.

-Lower quality glass which cannot be made into new glass bottles and jars, is sent to the Alex Frazer Group to be used as a sand replacement for road resurfacing and other construction projects throughout Victoria.
+Lower quality glass which cannot be made into new glass bottles and jars, is sent to the Alex Fraser Group to be used as a sand replacement for road resurfacing and other construction projects throughout Victoria.

 - Light bulbs